owenbcoding/old-p4/README.md

 - For testing I created a user and used that to login and everything seem to work perfectly
 - I also made some test comments and approved them from the admin page that django has
+- For Basic CRUD opperations I was able to use the admin data base for approving comments creating posts and deleteing posts as shown below

 # Bugs